-- Conditions that cause increased pressure in the abdomen, such as tumors, constipation, and externally worn garments like girdles.
+- Conditions that lead to more than normal pressure in the abdomen such as constipation, tumors, garments like girdles etc.

 Varicose Veins is a medical condition and in itself may not be a serious problem unless you experience:

 If you experience any or a combination of the above symptoms, it is advised to get treatment done as negligence may lead to development of:

 To avoid any future serious health complication as described above you should see doctors and avail medical guidance preferably from an expert like interventional radiologist.

 What Doctor to see for Varicose Vein?